Captain William Griffin Central Men's & Women's Jails

 The Orange County Central Jail Complex provides safe and secure facilities for the processing and housing of inmates in the Intake/Release Center, Central Men’s Jail, Central Women’s Jail and Transportation as directed by law.
 This is accomplished through the combined efforts of all employees assigned to the complex working as a cohesive unit.
 The safety and security of all persons inside each facility is of paramount importance and is accomplished without compromise.

-The four bureaus that make up the CJX are inter-connected by a series of tunnels and corridors which make efficient movement between each facility possible.
+The Central Jail Complex (CJX) consists of the Central Men’s Jail (CMJ), Central Women’s Jail (CWJ), Intake/Release Center (IRC), and Transportation Bureau.
+The two divisions and four bureaus that make up the CJX are inter-connected by a series of tunnels and corridors which make efficient movement between each facility possible.

 The Central Men’s and Central Women’s Jail opened in November of 1968 and are traditional linear style (cell block and dormitory) facilities which house both sentenced and pre-trial maximum security inmates.
 These buildings house over 1200 inmates.

 This Division comes under the command of Captain William Griffin who oversees daily operations for over 200 dedicated men and women.